SiliconLabs/bluetooth_applications/bluetooth_accelerometer_bma400/README.md

 **NOTE**:

-- Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 ## How It Works ##